hashicorp/terraform-ls/docs/language-clients.md

 Packer HCL config nor any other HCL config files as the server is not equipped to handle these file types.

+## Syntax Highlighting

+Read more about how we recommend Terraform files to be highlighted in [syntax-highlighting.md](./syntax-highlighting.md).

 ### Internal parser

 The server expects clients to use standard text synchronization LSP methods